A Whole Day Playing with IPFS

 Finally, an exceptional thanks goes to both Bruno and Marcus–two friends of mine–for being so attentive to all my doubts and always being available for long conversations involving decentralized web stuff.

 Things I Would Like to Have Studied More

 These are a few subjects/technologies I’d like to have read more about–and which each would result in a different Mad Science Weekend:

-IPNS ↝ I do believe that better understanding naming resolution under-the-hood would help me being able to collaborate on the latency issue solving, or at least understand its roots.
+IPNS ↝ I do believe that better understanding naming resolution under-the-hood would help me be able to collaborate on the latency issue solving, or at least understand its roots.

 Camlistore ↝ Again, given my superficial impressions, it seemed to me like a solution closer to what we’re looking for.

 Y.js ↝ Offline-first p2p shared editing would be something amazing to have on the other systems of ours–e.g., something that evolves map data creation.